techsmartkids/django-mysql-compressed-fields/README.md

     )
 ```

-* Generate a migration to remove the field:
+* Generate a migration to remove the uncompressed field:
     * `python3 manage.py makemigrations`
 * Rename the compressed field without the `*_compressed` suffix
   so that it now has the name of the original uncompressed field: